IveW/IS2B/README.md

 STL Handling functions - Eric Johnson (2021): https://www.mathworks.com/matlabcentral/fileexchange/22409-stl-file-reader

 ## Data:
-Dat can be downloaded from the Figshare data repository: https://doi.org/10.6084/m9.figshare.c.5328773
+The data that is related to this code can be downloaded from the Figshare data repository: https://doi.org/10.6084/m9.figshare.c.5328773